-Business software license management is something of a dark art.
+Software audits and business software license management is something of a dark art.
 The inherent complexity of licensing means that even experienced software asset managers are sometimes caught out.
-In fact, even your IBM® account manager probably doesn't fully understand the exact terms of the applications you use.
+In fact, even your IBM account manager probably doesn't fully understand the exact terms of the applications you use.

 1. A vendor can force you to buy new licenses

 The contract between you and IBM is for a specific application, with a specific number of accompanying licenses.
 Typically you need one license per active user of the application or other (arbitrary) measurement method.

 For example, if you have a rotating pool of employees accessing the application, they can often share licenses so long as concurrent users do not exceed total license count.
 However you do not need a license per user.

 If you do fail an IBM software audit, however, you will be asked to purchase new licenses to cover the shortfall.
 You will also be expected to pay for two years worth of retrospective maintenance for those licenses.

 2. A vendor can force you to upgrade

 As your software nears end of life, IBM will begin to exert significant pressure in an attempt to force an upgrade to a newer version.
 Indeed, end of service life is often presented as a non-negotiable, unavoidable event – and upgrading is the only option available.